Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-GeneralAnnotationParameterPortAnnotationconstraints{"The corresponding port interface shall be a ParameterInterface."}AutosarDataPrototypeParameterDataPrototypeAtpBlueprintableAtpPrototypePortPrototype+parameterPortAnnotation0..*+parameter1Software Component Template
+GeneralAnnotationParameterPortAnnotationconstraints{"The corresponding port interface shall be a ParameterInterface."}AutosarDataPrototypeParameterDataPrototypeAtpBlueprintableAtpPrototypePortPrototype+parameterPortAnnotation0..*+parameter1
-AUTOSAR Release 4.2.2

 [constr_4006] Context of ParameterPortAnnotation (cid:100) A ParameterPortAn notation shall only be aggregated by a PPortPrototype owned by a Parame